tulons/tulons-ts/README.md

 ```
 <br/>

-The `Tulons` instance exposes read-only methods to retrieve content from Ceramic:
+The `Tulons` instance exposes read-only methods to retrieve content from Ceramic using a [did:pkh](https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md) of a given address:

 <br/>